raseena/ML-Reservoir-Simulation-Proxy-Exercise/assessment_writeup.md

 - Use Python string replacement for multi-line fixes
 - Download fresh file if multiple failed attempts corrupted the file
+## Final Fix — Concatenate Partitions Before Reordering

+The vec_list contains individual partition arrays (14941 each) not the concatenated result (44431).
+Fixed by concatenating all partition predictions before passing to _reorder_to_natural.

+Fix: np.concatenate(vec_list, axis=0) before reordering.
 ## Inference Run (Successful)
 - Started: June 13, 2026 at 10:40
 - Checkpoint: epoch 85 (best)